gzamboni/terraform-provider-litellm/docs/index.md

 # Litellm Proxy Provider

-The **LiteLLM Proxy Terraform Provider** allows you to manage models in your LiteLLM Proxy instance using Terraform.
+The **LiteLLM Proxy Terraform Provider** allows you to manage models and router settings in your LiteLLM Proxy instance using Terraform.
-With this provider, you can automate the creation, updating, and deletion of AI models, enabling seamless integration of AI model management into your infrastructure as code workflow.
+With this provider, you can automate the creation, updating, and deletion of AI models, as well as configure routing behavior, load balancing strategies, and fallback configurations, enabling seamless integration of AI model management into your infrastructure as code workflow.

+## Features

+- **Model Management**: Create, update, and delete AI models in your LiteLLM proxy
+- **Router Configuration**: Configure routing strategies, retry policies, timeouts, and fallback models
+- **Load Balancing**: Support for multiple routing strategies including simple-shuffle, least-busy, usage-based, and latency-based routing
+- **High Availability**: Configure model fallbacks and context window fallbacks for resilient AI deployments

 ## Example Usage